 After the reason behind her killing, one can only guess.
 Most scholars assume it was a sacrifice.
 Because of her look of peace, they even suggest she was drugged beforehand.
 Others say she might have been punished just as well.
 Roman historian Tacitus (AD 56-120) wrote about the Celtic-Germanic people of the north that those who disgraced their bodies will be drowned in miry swamps under a cover of wicker (Coulthard 2020).
 Another theory is that the woollen rope was, in fact, a harmless shawl.
 Probably, we'll never know how she was killed and why.

 That brings us to the landscape of northern Germany and the Netherlands.
 During the Late Iron Age and the Early Roman Period, people lived in different types of habitats, namely: the tidal marshlands adjacent to the sea in the north, the estuaries and riverbanks along the coast, the dunes and sandy ridges along the western coast of the Netherlands, and the elevated geests bordering the peatlands further inland.
 The peatlands were squeezed between tidal marshlands and sandy elevations, as it were, often former ground moraine ridges.
 Living on elevated, sandy geest soils next to the lower-lying boggy peatlands offered good possibilities for agriculture, as we shall see further below.
-It's here where the so-called Celtic fields or keltischer Felder developed, also called raatakkers or Ackerterassen in respectively Dutch and German.
+It's here where the so-called Celtic fields or keltischer Felder developed, also called raatakkers or Ackerterassen in the Dutch and German language respectively.
 Proximity to water might have also offered the possibility to supplement the diet with protein from fish.
-And it had a ritual meaning, as we will explain further below too.
+In addition, it had a ritual meaning, as we will explain further below too.

 Celtic Fields